Nyx1325/FinalProject_LE/proposal.md

 	- Each restart or new window, the obstacles will be in different locations following the grid layout by having random function based on x & y points on specific collumns.

 ## Challenges
-- Add some sort of collision aspect when player hits opposing smoke trail and bounce when hitting an obstacle
+- Add some sort of collision aspect when player hits opposing/own smoke trail and bounce when hitting an obstacle
 - See how to alter the randomization for CPU movement & obstacle placement.
 - See how to keep the particle trail within the grid patterns to show clear path of both characters
 - Adding a Game Over/Winner title based off a collision